Probe-Particle/ppafm/README.md

 This should install the package and all its dependencies.

-The most complete installation guide can be found in the [dedicated wiki page](https://github.com/Probe-Particle/ppafm/wiki/Install-ppafm)
+The most up-to-date installation guide can be found on the [dedicated wiki page](https://github.com/Probe-Particle/ppafm/wiki/Install-ppafm).

 ## CLI